en-wl/wordlist/README.md

     ./scowl word-list --help

 Using the SQLite3 database directly is also supported.
-The main entry point is the `scowl_v0` query.
+Most of the database is defined in the files `schema.sql`, `views.sql` and `scowl.sql` in the `libscowl/` directory.
+The main entry point for extrating word lists is the `scowl_v0` query.

 As SCOWLv2 is still in an alpha/testing phase the command line utility and schema is subject to change.
 At some point the command line interface will